potblitd/DigiLog-Clock/DigiDisk/README.md

 </p>

 ### Code
-As mentioned before, the design does not feature an internal programmer and thus, a modified TTL serial adapter must be connected to the ATtiny402 to programm it with the [python UPDI driver](https://github.com/mraardvark/pyupdi).

 ### Cost
-The PCB with all the components costed about 28 RMB (3.93 USD) and with the servo motors it is 66.28 RMB (9.30 USD).
-Since the disks and front plate were made out of paper, the final price with the mounting screws and nuts is around 70 RMB (9.82 USD).
+The PCB with all the components costs 59.79 RMB (8.40 USD) and with the 16 servo motors it's 136.27 RMB (19.15 USD).
+The PCB disks, front plate and all kinds of mounting components come up to 106.31 RMB (14.94 USD).
+So, the total expenses for this clock are 242.59 RMB (34.09 USD).
+Since the most expensive items are the PCBs, buying larger quantities would decrease the unit price a lot.